 Very popular for visiting are also Mantawai islands.
 White sandy beaches, surfing courses and unique tribes are the main points of interest.
 However trip there is much more pricy than other parts of Sumatra.

 Moreover, if you happen to have to use Indonesian airlines for domestic flights, you may have quite an experience.
 I spent the whole day on the airport in Penang, which is well prepared for all the flights being late each day – they give free meals for those who wait already for few hours.
 The board on the airport was marking flight as “departured”, while it was late for time unknown for anyone from the staff I asked.
 Which also means, that when any plane was departing I had to run to each gate and ask where this plane is going, since non of the boards was displaying the destination.
-Karma for being not eco-friendly traveler and wanting just to be comfortable instead of taking a long-distance bus.
+Karma for being not responsible traveler and wanting just to be comfortable instead of taking a long-distance bus.
 It was a tough day, thanks to Lion Air, but from perspective a hilarious experience to see what theater was happening on that airport.

 Not many people go more south in Sumatra than Padang.
 Well, this information shouldn’t discourage you from exploring.
 Even though there are not too many popular spots, it doesn’t mean it’s not worth to go, you may still have great adventures on the way.
 What’s more, don’t miss trying local coffee or luwak coffee made out of shit and visit some of the coffee plantations.